 Stories.
 How many stories can you tell about your life?

-I think story has always been deeply embedded in the human experience.
+Story has always been deeply embedded in the human experience.
 Every piece of art tells a story.
 We read, watch television, go to movies, listen to the news, fall in love with music.
 Stories, all.

 Stories teach, entertain, connect, inspire and guide us.